adobe/adobe-dx/.github/CONTRIBUTING.md

 ## Contribution Stack

 Adobe DX is built and used on top of [AEM core components](https://github.com/adobe/aem-core-wcm-components), built on top of AEM, built on top of [Apache Sling](https://sling.apache.org).
-Please take time considering where should sit your contribution.
+Please take time considering where your contribution should sit.

 ## Have A Question?